 A space heater can save you money on your winter electric bill, but only if you use it wisely.
 If you’re using space heaters to just heat the room you’re using?
 Yes.
 Running multiple space heaters simultaneously to heat your entire house?
 Your electric bill may increase significantly.

 The most common type of space heater used today is the radiant heater or infrared heater.
-A second option is the convection heater.
+A second option is the convection heater, which is less common in the residential consumer market.

 How much electricity does a typical 1000 watt Space Heater use?